Deportes

 2. Ignoring compound exercise overlap.
 A heavy overhead press session stresses the triceps nearly as much as a direct triceps workout.
 Scheduling triceps isolation the next day after pressing overloads an already-fatigued muscle.

 3. Discounting sleep debt.
-The American Academy of Sleep Medicine (citing NIH data) links sleeping under 6 hours per night to a 60% reduction in anabolic hormone output.
-Skipping the sleep factor leads to optimistic—and dangerous—recovery estimates.
+The American Academy of Sleep Medicine links sleeping under 6 hours per night to a 60% reduction in anabolic hormone output.
+Skipping the sleep factor leads to optimistic — and dangerous — recovery estimates.

-5. Assuming light cardio "doesn't count."
-Moderate-to-high-intensity cardio (e.g., running, cycling) causes measurable glycogen depletion and micro-damage in leg muscles, extending the recovery window even if no weights were lifted.
+5. Assuming light cardio does not count.
+Moderate-to-high-intensity cardio (running, cycling) causes measurable glycogen depletion and micro-damage in leg muscles, extending the recovery window even if no weights were lifted.

 How many hours do muscles actually need to recover after a workout?

 It depends on muscle group size and training intensity.
-Small muscles (biceps, calves) need roughly 24–38 h; large compound groups (quads, hamstrings, full-body sessions) need 48–115 h.
+Small muscles (biceps, triceps) need roughly 24–38 h; large compound groups (quads, hamstrings, full-body sessions) need 48–72 h at moderate intensity and up to 115 h after a max-effort session.
 These ranges are supported by muscle protein synthesis studies published through the NIH, which show elevated MPS for up to 48–72 h after resistance training.

 Does age really affect muscle recovery time, and by how much?